graezykev/dev-container/README.md

 Install VS Code, just 2 to 3 clicks?

-Download the project A.
+Download/Clone the project.

-Open A in VS Code, follow what it tells you.
+Open the project in VS Code, follow the prompt to build and enjoy the development!

-- the Dev Containers extension (`ms-vscode-remote.remote-containers`)
-- reopen in container
-- wait for the container to build, just several minites, it's all set! (only for one time, no need to build next time)

-## What
+## What is Dev Container

 Create reproducible development environments, to use on any PC, anytime, anywhere.